perama-v/archors/README.md

 ## Why

-To send a single historical block to a peer and have them be able to trustlessly trace the transactions in that block.
+To send a single historical block (as an historical state proof) to a peer and have them be able to trustlessly trace the transactions in that block.

 Background: https://perama-v.github.io/ethereum/protocol/archive

+Who would want that?
+If there was a network distributing such proofs then users could collectively shard an archive node.
+This could be an extension to an existing network such as the Portal Network, which already has a block header cryptographic accumulator.

+## Status

+> Toy/experimental

+In order to construct proofs for the entire history of the chain an Ethereum execution node must provide both:
+- debug_traceTransaction
+- eth_getProof

 ## Modes